 We initially experimented with some powerful curve types that can provide greater control and shaping power, but in the end it made the most sense to remain backwards-compatible with existing vector data.
 That’s why both paths and vector networks use the same type of curves.
 In addition to dragging the control handles, Figma’s bend tool (the command key on OS X) lets you drag the curve around directly.
-The editor will automatically figure out where to place the control handles for you: The bend tool drags curves around
+The editor will automatically figure out where to place the control handles for you:

 The other job of the vector engine is filling the area between curves with color.
 All current vector engines use a confusing concept called the winding number to fill the area between curves.
 It uses the number of times the path winds around a given location to decide whether that location is inside or outside the shape.
 The number depends on the direction in which you originally drew the curves (clockwise or counter-clockwise), which is especially counter-intuitive because no vector editor actually shows you the direction your curve is going in.

-Instead of using this confusing concept, fills in Figma start off by automatically filling all enclosed space: Enclosed space is filled automatically
+Instead of using this confusing concept, fills in Figma start off by automatically filling all enclosed space:

-If you later want to add holes, just punch the holes out directly without needing to worry about curve orientation: The paint bucket tool can toggle the fill for any enclosed region
+If you later want to add holes, just punch the holes out directly without needing to worry about curve orientation:

 Getting fills to work well was the hardest part.
 We tried a few different ways of representing fills but kept running into the problem of requiring the user to explicitly manipulate negative space to create holes, which was hard to wrap your head around.
 The tool to toggle regions on and off was the trick that finally made it work.